The 6 Best Dog Barking Collars Australia: Tested & Evaluated 2023

-The first thing to note is that your aim shouldn’t be to stop your dog from barking completely.
+Firstly, your aim shouldn’t be to stop your dog from barking completely.
 That is like stopping a bird from chirping.
 Fish gotta swim, cats gotta meow, dogs gotta bark.
 (3)

 Here are some other common reasons why dogs bark excessively (4):

-By fixing the root of the problem, you can often see excessive barking subside naturally.
+By fixing the root of the problem, you can see excessive barking subside naturally.
 For example, if your dog is suffering from separation anxiety, they can act out in all sorts of ways.

-Debra Horwitz, DVM, from VCA Animal Hospitals, writes about separation anxiety “They become extremely anxious and show distress behaviours such as vocalization, destruction, or house soiling when separated from the owners. “(5)
+Debra Horwitz, DVM, from VCA Animal Hospitals, writes about separation anxiety.
+“They become extremely anxious and show distress behaviours such as vocalization, destruction, or house soiling when separated from the owners. “(5)

 What Are the Different Types of Barking Collars?

 We at Gentle Dog Trainers firmly believe in humane, gentle, training methods.
 Therefore, you will never catch us recommending shock or choke collars to you.
-(6) It is not part of our philosophy.
+(6) It's not part of our philosophy.
 There are anti-bark collars that use soft techniques that integrate well with consistent vocal training.
 Here is a round-up of them.